Doctor Aunty: Deepak Budki

 thirty years.
 Let me share with you the moment when I got the utmost joy of my

-chance with the hope that I might be able to help them.
+chance, hoping I might be able to help them.
 I examined the woman

 thoroughly and suggested douching once more.
 I performed the D&C and told her